Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 1,659 people, 561 houses or apartments, and a median cost of homes of $169,259, New Market real estate is some of the most expensive in Alabama, although New Market home values aren't among America's most expensive.
+With a population of 1,659, 561 total housing units (homes and apartments), and a median house value of $169,259, New Market real estate is some of the most expensive in Alabama, although New Market home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in New Market, accounting for 67.36% of the town's housing units.
 Other types of housing that are prevalent in New Market include mobile homes or trailers ( 32.64%).

 Owner-occupied, three and four bedroom dwellings, primarily in single-family detached homes are the most prevalent type of housing you will see in New Market.
 Owner-occupied housing accounts for 67.74% of New Market's homes, and 73.50% have either three or four bedrooms, which is average sized relative to America.